this?

 console.log(myObj.f()); // { foo: 1 }

-Similarly, when used inside a constructor, this
+Similarly, when used inside a constructor, this refers to the

 object being constructed.